Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 ### 1.7 Install Python 3 modules

+#### Python 3 modules needed by the Single Package Builder only

+`virtualenv` is used by the Single Package Builder.
+Despite python3 shipping with `venv`, `venv` is not sufficient.
+The SPB must use `virtualenv`.

+    sudo -H pip3 install virtualenv

 #### Python 3 modules needed by some CRAN/Bioconductor packages

 Some CRAN/Bioconductor packages interact with Python 3 and use Python